Nelson Mandela Bay family's fight to have sewage leak repaired intensifies after cancer diagnosis

 After months of complaints, failed municipal inspections and what Koekemoer describes as officials “shrugging their shoulders”, the family again followed municipal procedures and even hired a private plumber, but were told nothing could be done because the affected pipes fell under municipal responsibility.

-Then, on 4 December, Rickus was diagnosed with acute lymphoblastic leukaemia, while doctors did not link this directly to the impact of the sewage link, Koekemoer says has it has been a punch in the gut for the family.
+Then, on 4 December, Rickus was diagnosed with acute lymphoblastic leukaemia which Koekemoer says has been a punch in the gut for the family.

 “It was a big shock for the family.
 We did not expect this to happen.
 Doctors warned us that his immune system is extremely fragile and that he needs to take extra precaution,” Koekemoer said.
 We are now even sanitising everything in the house to make sure that he does not get sick.
 But this sewage that is damming at the back of our house is one of the biggest fears for us as a family.
 If he gets sick the worst could happen.”